Mike Hassett: Senior

 He would only play in two National League games in the 2000/01 season.
-He played no part in Kerrys opening two Munster championship games, but appeared as a sub to win his fourth Munster title.
+He played no part in Kerry's opening two Munster championship games, but appeared as a sub to win his fourth Munster title.
 He would again come on as Kerry drew with Dublin in the All-Ireland Quarter-final in Thurles.
 He was surprisingly back in the starting line up for the All-Ireland semi-final with Meath.
 While many expected a classic between the previous two All-Ireland champions, it was anything but as Kerry fell to one of their biggest championship losses on a 2–14 to 0-05 scoreline.
 Despite being just 27 years old it would turn out to be his last game with Kerry.